 Choosing a Tenor Ukulele: Free Tip

-I would only ever recommend the baritone ukulele to somebody that is transitioning from the guitar.
+I would only ever recommend the Baritone to somebody that is transitioning from the acoustic guitar.
 It makes the learning process that much easier for you.
 However, you may want to opt for one of the other ukulele types later on down the line.

-Ukulele bass is a mini version of an electro-acoustic bass guitar.
+Bass Ukulele is a mini version of an electro-acoustic bass guitar.
 It is smaller than a bass guitar but still pretty big compared to most ukuleles.
-There are two different types of this musical instrument: Bass ukulele and Contrabass ukulele.
+There are two different types of this musical instrument: Bass uke and Contrabass uke.
 Bass ukuleles play the same open notes as a standard bass guitar (EADG), but one octave up.
-Bass ukuleles are slightly smaller than bass guitar -around 30″.
+Bass ukes are slightly smaller than bass guitar -around 30″.
 There are also Contrabass ukuleles, which are around 32″ and also play the same notes (EADG), but at the same octave as a standard bass.
-There are versions that have frets and fretless versions as well, but the majority of bass ukulele players play fretted rather than a fretless bass ukulele.
+There are versions that have frets and fretless versions as well.
+But the majority of bass ukulele players play fretted rather than a fretless bass ukulele.
 Nowadays, bass ukuleles are growing in popularity.